How To Tell You’re In Toxic Love

 Individual therapy can be beneficial to people who are trying to leave a toxic relationship.
 In many cases, the toxic person will be unable to change.
 They either do not want to change, or they just don't care about how you feel.
 When this happens, sometimes the best thing you can do is leave the relationship.
 This is never an easy thing to do.
 You may be afraid to be alone, or wonder how you will get by without your partner.

 Personal therapy is a great way to work through the emotional and mental damage that has been done during a toxic relationship.
 A good therapist can help you set boundaries for yourself and learn to stick to them.
 They can help you discover the strength you need to leave the relationship behind, and help you recover from the abuse.
-If in doubt of whether or not the relationship is, in fact, toxic, a therapist can help you examine the relationship and your feelings so that you can make the right choice.
+If in doubt about whether or not the relationship is, in fact, toxic, a therapist can help you examine the relationship and your feelings so that you can make the right choice.